syncfusion-content/blazor-docs/blazor/sankey/customization.md

 ## Dimensions (Width and Height)

-Control the sankey's dimensions using the `Width` and `Height` properties.
+Control the sankey diagram's dimensions using the `Width` and `Height` properties.
 You can specify values in pixels or percentages.

 {% tabs %}
 {% highlight razor %}